kube-object-storage/lib-bucket-provisioner/README.md

 for each object store supported by the Kubernetes cluster.
 For example, if the underlying object store is AWS S3, the developer will create an OBC, referencing a Storage Class which references the S3 store.
-The cluster has the S3 provisioner running which is watching (via the bucket lib) for OBCs that it knows how to handle.
+The cluster has the S3 provisioner running which is watching (via the bucket lib) for OBCs that it knows how to handle, while other OBCs are ignored.
-Other OBCs are ignored by the S3 provisioner.
 Additionally, the same cluster can have a rook-ceph RGW provisioner running which also watches OBCs (again via the lib).
 Like the S3 proivisioner, it only handles OBCs that it knows how to provision and skips the rest.
-In this proposal, the bucket provisioners will be simple-to-write bnaries because the bucket provisioning lib handles the bulk of the work.
+In this proposal, the bucket provisioners will be simple-to-write binaries because the bucket provisioning lib handles the bulk of the work.
 Each provisioner is only responsible for writing `Provision()` and `Delete()`functions and a short `main()` function.

-**Note:** even though the PV-PVC design supports static provisioning, only dynamic provisioning is supported by the bucket lib at this time.

 The `Provision()` and `Delete()`functions are interfaces defined in the bucket library.
 To provision a bucket, all provisioners are required to return an OB struct (which is used to